 - This study finds that students rate effective teachers more negatively: " Moreover, our measure of teaching quality is negatively correlated with the students’ evaluations of the professors: teachers who are associated with better subsequent performance receive worst [sic] evaluations from their students."
 Also, weather matters: "Our results show that students evaluate professors more negatively on rainy and cold days.

 The Impact of Gender on the Evaluation of Teaching: What We Know and What We Can Do, by Heather Laube, et al., in NWSA Journal (2007) discusses gender bias in student evaluations and offers some suggestions for mitigating this bias.

-Raising Awareness of Unconscious Assumptions and Their Influence on Evaluation of Candidates is based on Searching for Excellence & Diversity: A Guide for Search Committee Chairs, a guide developed by the Women in Science & Engineering Leadership Institute (WISELI) at the University of Wisconsin Madison.
+Searching for Excellence & Diversity: A Guide for Search Committee Chairs is a guide developed by the Women in Science & Engineering Leadership Institute (WISELI) at the University of Wisconsin Madison.